MikeJay-ctrl/MikeJay-ctrl.github.io/_posts/2017-12-28-two-layer-nn.markdown

     return (np.sum(-np.log(probs[range(N), labels])) / N)
 {% endhighlight %}
 <br/>
-The **Cross entropy** loss is defined as the negative log likelihood [[MORE]]
+The **Cross entropy** loss also known as the negative log likelihood, is used to measure the (dis)similarity between the true class and the predicted class.

-once we have defined our data loss we include a regularization term in order to try and coherse our function to favour simpler (lower order) predictions.
+Once we have defined our data loss we include a regularization term in order to try and coherse our function to favour simpler (lower order) predictions.
-This is so called 'L2 Regularization' and essentially means that if the same function is represented by a higher order and a lower order equation, due to the magnitude of the higher order function having a greater L2 norm, which is in turn added to the overall loss, the lower order function will be prefered.
+This is so called 'L2 Regularization'.
+It essentially means that if the same function is represented by a higher and a lower order equation, due to the magnitude of the higher order function having a greater L2 norm (which is in turn added to the overall loss), the lower order function will be prefered.

 The loss calculation section of our forward pass is shown below